yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_08.md

-## Exercise 5: Integrate App Service with the virtual network
+# Exercise 5: Integrate App Service with the virtual network

-## Duration: 15 minutes
+### Estimated Duration: 15 minutes

+## Overview

 In this lab, you will configure VNet integration with Azure App Services and open the web application.
 This setup allows your web app to securely communicate with resources in your virtual network.
 By the end of this lab, your web application will be integrated with the VNet and accessible for use.